Catalent (NYSE:CTLT) Releases FY 2023 Earnings Guidance

 Catalent (NYSE:CTLT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $3.65-$3.99 for the period, compared to the consensus estimate of $4.15.
+The company provided EPS guidance of $3.65-$3.99 for the period, compared to the consensus EPS estimate of $4.15.
 The company issued revenue guidance of $4.97 billion-$5.22 billion, compared to the consensus revenue estimate of $5.26 billion.

 Analyst Upgrades and Downgrades